odtgit/recApi/README.md

 # recApi

-A node.js REST API to schedule jobs in agenda to spawn ffmpeg to record stuff using URIs or predefined channels.
+A node.js REST API to schedule jobs in agenda to spawn ffmpeg to record stuff using URLs or predefined channels.

 This is a learning project, expect everything to break.